mikeT92/cnj-persistence-sql/cnj-persistence-sql-backend-micro/README.md

 # cnj-persistence-sql-backend-micro

-Cloud native Java backend exposing REST endpoints protected by OpenID Connect security based on Eclipse MicroProfile.
-In this showcase, OpenID Connect security is added by using MicroProfile JWT Auth.
+Cloud native MicroProfile backend using JPA-based persistence to persist its domain model in a PostgreSQL database.

 ## Build this application